hectortosa/rafflr/README.md

 ### Adding multiple items

+Every list of participants, prices, team members, etc, supports pasting a list of items, using each line of the content pasted as an item to add to the list.
+It will also use semi-colon `;` as item separator.

-You can add several entries at the same time separated by semi-colon `;`.
+You can also add several entries at the same time by writing them in one go separated by semi-colon `;`.

 ### Saving setup